The Mayor's Travels

 Thank you to Pat and Derek for letting us share your amazing milestone with the people of Rushden, we wish you all the very best!

 Mayor visits Robert and Marie Smith on their Golden Wedding Anniversary

-On the 26th June, the Town Mayor, Cllr Mrs Melanie Coleman, made a surprise visit to Robert & Marie Smith of Rushden, to celebrate their Golden Wedding Anniversary.
+On Saturday 26th June, the Town Mayor, Cllr Mrs Melanie Coleman, made a surprise visit to Robert & Marie Smith of Rushden, to celebrate their Golden Wedding Anniversary.